Foreigners of Greystones – Spot the German

 05/07/2020

 When I met Anja for the first time in the Greystones Breastfeeding Support Group, I definitely didn’t “spot the German“.
-In fact Anja spotted me.
-The giveaway was me speaking German to our 4-month old at the time rather than me wearing an all-weather jacket.
-Anja was there with her newborn daughter and this is how it all began.
+In fact Anja spotted me, or rather overheard me speaking to my 4-months old in German.
+Anja had a newborn baby girl at the time and this was how our friendship began about three years ago.

 Anja_The Foreigners of GreystonesAnja_Spot the GermanAnja_Spot the GermanAnja_Foreigners of Greystones